Looking for an easy side dish that takes little work, few ingredients, and still counts as real food? These Simple Dill Potatoes fit the bill.

 - 4 lb red potatoes scrubbed, trimmed, and cut into thin wedges

-- 1 tsp dried dill or 1 tablespoon fresh chopped dill
+- 1 teaspoon dried dill or 1 tablespoon fresh chopped dill

 - black pepper